HwWobbe/Wip-Main/README.md

     - 052: to what extent does Lz need to be involved in the upload process
       - just to request the area and frequencey & to do payments?
     - 0517: de-dup progress ?
+      - 0524: demo the rudimentary SORT(s) to Dpl for self-service customers.
+        - bind this to the software developments for preferred hardware since that is appealling
+          - check with ...fish re the unexpected hardware ask
     - 0503:
       - recording notes ?
 Review the submitted Minutes
       - seems quite effective but needs testing.